-A change in marital status, such as a marriage or separation, can directly impact your tax situation and the benefits you may receive from the government such as the Canada Child Benefit, goods and services tax/harmonized sales tax credits and working income tax benefits advance payments.
-It’s important to let the Canada Revenue Agency know about any changes to keep your file up to date.
+A change in marital status, such as a marriage, becoming common-law, separation, divorce or when a spouse dies, can directly impact your tax situation and the benefits you and others receive from the government such as the Canada Child Benefit, Goods and Services Tax/Harmonized Sales Tax credits and Working Income Tax Benefits advance payments.

 When to Advise the CRA of a Change in Marital Status

-A change in marital status occurs when you get married or divorced.
-For tax purposes, a change in marital status can also occur when you begin to live permanently with a common-law spouse, when you separate or if your spouse dies.
+For tax purposes, aside from marriage and divorce, a change in marital status can also occur when you begin to live permanently with a common-law spouse, when you separate or if your spouse dies.
 In all cases, this will impact your tax status, and it is your obligation to advise the CRA.

 You have until the end of the month following the month in which the change occurs to advise the CRA.
 For example, if you get married in June, you have until the end of July to notify the CRA.

-In the case of a separation, it will be considered a separation for tax purposes only after 90 days of living separate and apart.
+In the case of a separation, the CRA considers a married / common-law couple to be legally separated for tax purposes after 90 days of living separate and apart.
 Once you have been separated for 90 days, the effective day of your separated status will be retroactive to the beginning of the separation.

 How to Advise the CRA of a Change in Marital Status